-In order to increase opportunities for establishing drug discovery targets and acquiring new technologies, as part of our drug discovery activities, we are creating an environment that makes it easier to generate new synergies, such as Shonan Health Innovation Park (Shonan iPark), and aggressively promoting open shared business in collaboration with industry, academia, and government, and we are also using external drug discovery resources.
-In addition, we will pursue synergies within the MCHC Group to realize a sustainable society by quickly creating "precision medicines that provide appropriate medical care to appropriate patients at appropriate timing," which increases the treatment satisfaction of patients and contributes to social
+In order to increase opportunities for establishing drug discovery targets and acquiring new technologies, as part of our drug discovery activities, we are creating an environment that makes it easier to generate new synergies, such as Shonan Health Innovation Park (Shonan iPark), and aggressively promoting "Open Shared Business" in collaboration with industry, academia, and government, and we are also leveraging external drug discovery resources.

+In addition, we will pursue synergies within the MCG Group to realize a sustainable society by quickly creating "precision medicines that provide appropriate medical care to appropriate patients at appropriate timing," which increases the treatment satisfaction of patients and contributes to social security.